 5 pm – 10 pm

 Big Evening Sauna is perfect for relaxing by company up to eight people.
 Sauna is made of alder wood and decorated with natural stones.
-It includes two comfortable locker rooms, two separate shower rooms (three shower cabins in each), and a toilet.
-There is a big terrace where you can relax after sauna.
-There is always a supply of birch logs in the woodpile.
+It includes two comfortable locker rooms, two separate shower rooms (three shower cabins in each) and a toilet.
+There is a big terrace where you can relax after sauna and there is always a supply of birch logs in the woodpile.

 Lake Sauna is small, cozy, and is just 5 meters aways from water.
 It’s suitable for a company of up to six people.

 Lake sauna has a shower, a room where you can relax after a session, and terrace with beautiful view towards the lake.
 Easy descent into water from a pier gives a wonderful opportunity to have a dip in the lake after the sauna.